Opinion | Never Trumpers played a critical role in beating him. The numbers prove it.

 If you listen to some progressives, the fault lies with the Lincoln Project and other Never Trump conservatives.
 David Sirota, a former adviser to Sen. Bernie Sanders (I-Vt.), tweeted: “The Lincoln Project spent $67 million to persuade Republicans and Biden filled up the Dem convention with GOP speakers.
 The result: Biden lost ground with voters of color and Trump won more Republicans than he did in 2016.”
 In a similar vein, Rep. Alexandria Ocasio-Cortez (D.-N.Y.) wrote that the “Lincoln Project should take the L[oss] and publicly pledge to give a lot of their fundraising to the people who actually made a big difference” — meaning progressive activists.

 It’s too early for a definitive evaluation of what happened, because exit polls are no more reliable than pre-election polls.
 But both the Lincoln Project and Republican Voters Against Trump (RVAT), the other major Never Trump organization, shared with me preliminary data to show that their work actually played a critical role in Biden’s victory.
-Their numbers are in line with publicly available exit polls showing that nationally 7 percent of 2016 Trump voters and 8 percent of Republican or Republican-leaning voters backed Biden; currently, Biden is leading in the popular vote by 3.4 percentage points.
+Their numbers are in line with publicly available exit polls showing that nationally 7 percent of 2016 Trump voters and 8 percent of Republican or Republican-leaning voters backed Biden.
+The share of independent and moderate voters supporting the Democratic nominee also increased from 42 percent of independents and 52 percent of moderates in 2016 to 54 percent of independents and 64 percent of moderates in 2020.
+Currently, Biden is leading in the popular vote by 3.4 percentage points.

 The Lincoln Project contends that 85 percent of the counties it targeted in 10 states moved away from Trump — and that doesn’t even include Arizona, where ballots are still being counted and endorsements from Republicans such as Cindy McCain undoubtedly contributed to Biden’s lead.
 The Lincoln Project concludes that, across the top battleground states, Biden flipped an average of 6.8 percent of voters who cast a Trump ballot in 2016.
 Nationally, it believes, 5 percent of voters who voted for a Republican congressional candidate voted for Biden.